Everything We Know About Carrie Underwood's Accident, Recovery — and What's Next

 RELATED: Carrie Underwood Reveals Half Her Face After Receiving More Than 40 Stitches in Fall Accident

-While Underwood has yet to announce whether she’ll be attending the Academy of Country Music Awards next weekend, she has been nominated for two of the night’s awards — female vocalist of the year and vocal event of the year, for her duet with Keith Urban on “The Fighter.”
+Finally on Monday morning, the ACM Awards announced that Underwood will be attending and performing at this coming Sunday’s Academy of Country Music Awards, debuting her new single.
+She has been nominated for two of the night’s awards — female vocalist of the year and vocal event of the year, for her duet with Keith Urban on “The Fighter.”

-Should she attend the Las Vegas event, it would be her first public event and potentially her first red carpet since her November accident.
+The Las Vegas event will be her first public event and potentially her first red carpet since her November accident.